kfoysalhaque/kfoysalhaque.github.io/_projects/1_project.md

 ---
 layout: page
-title: Wi-Fi Sensing in the Wild
+title: Wi-Fi Sensing with Beamforming Feedback
 description:
 img: assets/img/BeamSense.jpg
 importance: 1
 category: Integrated Sensing and Communication
-related_publications: true
+related_publications: false
 ---

 Wi-Fi networks are everywhere – but beyond connectivity, they can also sense.